takipi/OverOps-for-Splunk/README.md

 1. Save the Splunk overops app locally ( overops-splunk-app.tar.gz )

-2. From the Splunk web application, go to Apps -> Manage Apps -> Install App from file, and choose the overops.spl file.
+2. From the Splunk web application, go to Apps -> Manage Apps -> Install App from file, and choose the _overops-splunk-app.tar.gz_ file.

 3. Create New Index ( Settings -> Indexes -> New Index )